-When surgeons refer to a body lift, they are typically referring to a surgical procedure which lifts and tightens the skin of the thighs, buttocks, hips (flanks), groin, waist, and abdomen.
-Other names for a body lift include circumferential body lift or a 360 body lift.
+When surgeons refer to a body lift, they are typically referring to a surgical procedure that lifts and tightens the skin of the outer thighs, buttocks, hips (flanks), waist, and abdomen.
+Other names for a body lift include:

 Paul M. Parker, M.D., FACS

 Known for his surgical talent and caring personality, Dr. Parker has been serving the community for over 35 years.
 He has dedicated his practice to the education, safety, and comfort of his patients—making each one feel as important as family.

 If the excess skin remaining after weight loss is mainly concentrated around the abdomen, a tummy tuck alone can provide excellent results.
 During this procedure, Dr. Parker tightens lax, protruding abdominal muscles and reduces the excess skin for a firmer, flatter midsection.
 For many patients, he will combine a tummy tuck with liposuction, called lipoabdominoplasty, to sculpt a more natural, slim contour to the entire belly and hips.